srobo/j5/README.md

 If you are interested in adding support for your hardware, please get in touch.

-## How do I contribute to j5?

-`j5` is being developed by a group of volunteers at the University of Southampton.
-We welcome contributions and reside in a channel on the SourceBots Slack.

 ## Contributions

 This project is released under the MIT Licence.
 For more information, please see `LICENSE`.